JHay0112/lgui/README.md

-# lgui
+# lcapy-gui

-lgui is a Jupyter widget that provides a GUI for control of lcapy.
+This is an experimental GUI for Lcapy.
+The goal is to have a Jupyter-based GUI and a standalone GUI, say based on Qt5.